-- Track change in tumor levels in brown bullhead three years and older - ➤ Track change in sediment contaminant levels of compounds associated with tumor production, particularly PAHs - ➤ Using brown bullhead three years and older, when liver tumor incidence approaches 5% and overall external tumor incidence approaches 12%, the AOC can be considered for redesignation as an Area in Recovery for fish tumors. - ✓ Tumor levels below target (Targets are under development)
+- ➤ Track change in DELT levels in fish community surveys over time - ✓ DELT levels below delisting target - ➤ Track change in skin and liver tumor levels in brown bullhead three years and older - ➤ Track change in sediment contaminant levels of compounds associated with tumor production, particularly PAHs - ➤ Using brown bullhead three years and older, when liver tumor incidence approaches 5% and overall external tumor incidence approaches 12%, the AOC can be considered for redesignation as an Area in Recovery for fish tumors. - ✓ Tumor levels below target (Targets will be from reference sites determined by the Pennsylvania Department of Environmental Protection - under development)

-Deformities, eroded fins, lesions and tumors (DELT) are recorded in fish community surveys by Ohio EPA.
+Deformities, eroded fins, lesions and tumors (DELTs) are recorded when Ohio EPA conducts fish community surveys.
+Information on external anomalies is noted because many are either caused or exacerbated by environmental factors and often indicate the presence of multiple sublethal stressors.
+Morphological abnormalities are uncommon in un-impacted natural fish populations.
+DELTs are also included as a metric in the calculation of IBIs.
 The DELT target percentage of 0.5% is consistent with expert opinion on Lake Erie fish communities and acknowledges background incidence rates (Ohio EPA, 1989; Roger Thoma, Ohio EPA, personal communication).

-High occurrences of both external and internal tumors in fish have been associated with carcinogens in sediment and water at a variety of AOCs on the Great Lakes and at a variety of other locations in North America (Baumann, 1998).
+High occurrences of both external and internal tumors in fish have been associated with carcinogens in sediment and water at a variety of AOCs on the Great Lakes and many other locations in North America (Baumann, 1998).
 Numerous field and laboratory investigations have demonstrated a cause and effect relationship between carcinogens, particularly PAHs, and liver cancer in fish.
-Preliminary data from around the Great Lakes would support a liver tumor prevalence of about 5% and an overall external tumor prevalence of 12% in brown bullhead aged three and older as good criterion for an "Area o Concern in Recovery" as opposed to an "Area of Concern" (Baumann, 2002).
+Preliminary data from around the Great Lakes would support a liver tumor prevalence of about 5% and an overall external tumor prevalence of 12% in brown bullhead aged three and older as good criterion for an "Area of Concern in Recovery" as opposed to an "Area of Concern" (Baumann, 2002).

-Further studies to better understand and measure the causes and frequency of tumors in fish are underway.
+Further studies to better understand and measure the causes and frequency of tumors in fish have been completed or are underway by Pennsylvania Department of Environmental Protection and Pennsylvania Sea Grant.
 Differences in how histopathology was conducted and in collection methods have led to questions about proposed delisting targets.
 Variables that may affect final results include: geographic location of samples; species; age; season of collection; and location of the tumors (liver, lip, barbel, skin, etc.).
 Histopathology of both internal and external tumors must also be standardized to verify the difference between benign tumors and carcinomas.
 Studies have determined that three year old brown bullhead are the most common sentinel species for tumors, and that samples are best collected in the spring when greater numbers of bullhead can be found.
 The sample size to conduct statistical analysis is large.
-Final sampling, assessment and delisting targets for this BUI will likely continue to evolve over the next few years.
+Considerable expertise is needed to accurately diagnose tumor incidence and it is likely that the data needed to assess the status of this BUI will need to be collected and analyzed by experts in this field.
+Pennsylvania has developed a sampling manual as well as a guide to identifying tumors.
+These guides are referenced below and can be found on the web sites noted.